Discover the Fast-Paced World of Journalism

 Reporting 101: Learning the Basics.

-Explore the tools and processes journalists use to report a story.
-Hear about the methods used to uncover new information, while avoiding the rising challenges of dis- and misinformation.
-Learn how reporters determine when they've collected enough facts to assemble a story.
+Explore the tools journalists use.
+Hear about the methods for gathering information while avoiding the challenges of misinformation.
+Learn how reporters determine when they have enough facts.

 The Blueprint for Crafting a Story.